nilsonrossi/django-bpmn-engine/doc/non-bpmn/tutorial/index.rst

 ----------------------

-This first tutorial actually has a problem: If you want to save the workflow, SpiffWorkflow won't be able to re-connect the signals because it can not save the reference to your code.
+This first tutorial actually has a problem: If you want to save the workflow, py_bpmn_engine won't be able to re-connect the signals because it can not save the reference to your code.

 So after deserializing the workflow, you will need to re-connect the signals yourself.

-If you would rather have it such that SpiffWorkflow handles this for you, you need to create a custom task and tell SpiffWorkflow how to serialize and deserialize it.
+If you would rather have it such that py_bpmn_engine handles this for you, you need to create a custom task and tell py_bpmn_engine how to serialize and deserialize it.
 The next tutorial shows how this is done.